-In Figure 1, we demonstrate how leadership positions in intermediate product lines evolve as a result of innovations.
+In Chart 1, we demonstrate how leadership positions in intermediate product lines evolve as a result of innovations.
 The left panel exhibits five product lines with different degrees of competition, with the first three lines being unleveled and the last two being leveled.
-Red circles denote leaders, blue squares denote followers, and black diamonds denote neck-and-neck firms.
-If firm i leads in an unleveled line, then $q_i = \lambda q{-i}$.
+Circles denote leaders, squares denote followers and diamonds denote neckand-neck firms.
+If firm i leads in an unleveled line, then $q_i = \lambda q{-i}$ .
 The right panel shows the changes in leadership.
 In line 1, the follower catches up with the previous leader with help of an exogenous shock of knowledge diffusion, while in line 2, the follower catches up with an endogenous innovation.
 In line 4, a neck-and-neck firm innovates and escapes intense competition, capturing the market leadership.
 In lines 3 and 5, there is no change as no firm innovates (and as the follower in line 3 does not receive an exogenous shock).

 In the remainder of our theoretical analysis, we focus on a balanced growth path equilibrium.
-For brevity, we present the definition of equilibrium relationships in Appendix B. However, it is worth to define two variables that will be key in our analysis before proceeding.
-First, we define
+For brevity, we present the definition of equilibrium relationships in Appendix B. However, it is worth it to define two variables that will be key in our analysis before proceeding.
+First, we define the share of unleveled sectors, which also acts as a proxy for the level of market concentration, as